metabrainz/metabrainz.org/README.md

 Web server should be accessible at http://localhost:5000/.

+### Testing

+We use [nose](http://readthedocs.org/docs/nose/) package to run test cases:

+    $ nosetests

+If you want to take a look at code coverage use:

+    $ nosetests --with-coverage --cover-package=metabrainz --cover-erase --cover-html

+This will produce a coverage report in HTML format.
+It will be located in cover/index.html file.

+## Community

-If you want to discuss something, go to *#musicbrainz-devel* IRC channel on *irc.freenode.net*.
+If you want to discuss something, go to #musicbrainz-devel IRC channel on irc.freenode.net.
 More info is available at https://wiki.musicbrainz.org/Communication.